Is Addiction a Disability? ADA Protections & Disability Benefits

 Benefits that people get under social security/disability include:11

-• Social Security Disability Insurance.
+- Social Security Disability Insurance.
 Pays benefits if you are “insured,” which means that you must have worked long enough, and recently enough, in jobs covered by Social Security to qualify for disability benefits.

-• Supplemental Security Income.
+- Supplemental Security Income.
 Designed to help persons with disabilities that have little or no income and provides cash to meet basic needs, such as shelter, food, and clothing.

-Can Substance Abuse Impact My Disability Benefits?
+Can Substance Use Impact My Disability Benefits?

 Possibly.
-If your substance abuse is found to cause or worsen your impairments, meaning that your disability would improve if you abstain from using drugs or alcohol, you will likely not be eligible to receive disability benefits.
+If your substance use is found to cause or worsen your impairments, meaning that your disability would improve if you abstain from using drugs or alcohol, you will likely not be eligible to receive disability benefits.

 Are Drug & Alcohol Addictions Treated Differently Than Other Disabilities?